-^{4.} In 2010, a small menhir (slender elongated rock which human hands have placed in an upright position) could be found at the top plateau of the shrine, in front of the place where the offerings had been laid out in anticipation of the slamatan communal meal.
-As a large number of available photographs by Mssrs Henri Ismael and F.X.
-Bambang Kristiatmo Subowo, and myself, indicate, in support of my personal recollection, this rock was there in 2007.
+In 2010, a small menhir (slender elongated rock which human hands have placed in an upright position) could be found at the top plateau of the shrine, in front of the place where the sacrifices had been laid out in anticipation of the slamatan communal meal.
+As a large number of photographs indicate, in support of my personal recollection, this rock had not been there in 2007.
 An extensive literature deals with the megalithic aspects of Indonesian, and especially West Javanese, cultures, which are thus potentially implicated in what some comparative ethnologists, and archaeologists, have considered to be a near-global, seaborne network of megalithic cultural forms encompassing the Atlantic and Indian Oceans, parts of the Eastern Pacific, the Mediterranean Sea, the Black Sea, the Baltic Sea, etc. The continuity between these megalithic forms throughout the Old World was a widely accepted idea among specialists in the first half of the 20th century.
-More recent trends frown on all such transcontinental continuities and on the implied 'diffusionist' explanations of such continuity, and deny that one, near-globally distributed, 'megalithic culture' exists at all.
-My personal conviction is that the older views, although currently counter-paradigmatic, are more correct.
+More recent trends in archaeology have frowned on all such transcontinental continuities and the implied 'diffusionist' explanations of such continuity.
+My personal conviction is that the older views, although currently counterparadigmatic, are probably more correct.